-CHECK

-ITEM ATTRIBUTE OFF

-NO. or N/A
+CHECK ITEM ATTRIBUTE OFF NO. ATTRIBUTE or N/A g.

-g.
 Gages have been calibrated within the required periodicity.

-Circle applicable item: (1) Normal metrology requirements list calibration frequency (This is the frequency unless specified otherwise for the specific test).
-(2) Special frequency Required by(Indicate required frequency and reference).
-3. OVER PRESSURE PROTECTION: a.
-The manual release of pressure is the primary method of protection. b.
-Automatic backup relief valve will be provided. с.
-If the temporary relief valves provided are to be installed in the system, installation must be such that it does not cause damage to the system or system components. d.
-The over-capacity of relief valves should not cause excessive thermal and pressure shock.
+011011 8 Circle applicable item: (1) Normal metrology requirements list calibration frequency (This is the frequency unless specified otherwise for the specific test).
+(2) Special frequency Required by(Indicate required 2 OVED frequency and reference).
+PRESSURE PROTECTION: a. b.
+The manual release of pressure is the primary method of protection.
+Automatic backup relief valve will be provided.
+If the temporary relief valves provided are to be installed in the system, installation must с. be such that it does not cause damage to the system or system components. d.
+The over-capacity of relief valves should not cause excessive thermal and pressure shock. ч.
 (Relief valve capacity should not be grossly higher than pressure source capacity). e.
 The blow down characteristics must be compatible with the system being tested.
 (The reseating characteristics of automatic reliefs should be consistent with the requirements of the system being tested.
 For example, a relief that does not reseat until pressure is reduced to zero would not be acceptable for a primary hydro).
 (Review manufacturer's data). f.
-Valve accumulation at the flow of the test pressure source must not exceed 10% of the 1. relief valve set point. g.
-Temporary automatic relief valves which have more than one inlet and therefore provide different relief valve performance characteristics (e.g., set pressure) must not be used. h.
-Temporary automatic reliefs which require no tools for set point adjustment (e.g., employ hand adjustment knob) must: (1) Have some means to positively lock the setting once it has been made or A OVED (2) Must be designed to prevent ready access to the adjustment knob.
-PRESSURE PROTECTION SETPOINT DETERMINATION: a. b.
-Record required hydrostatic test pressure psi.
-Record required overpressure protection set point psi. υ. pointpsi.
+Valve accumulation at the flow of the test pressure source must not exceed 10% of the relief valve set point. g.
+Temporary automatic relief valves which have more than one inlet and therefore provide 1. different relief valve performance characteristics (e.g., set pressure) must not be used. h.
+Temporary automatic reliefs which require no tools for set point adjustment (e.g., employ hand adjustment knob) must: (1) Have some means to positively lock the setting once it has been made or (1) Have some means to positively lock the setting once it has been made of(2) Must be designed to prevent ready access to the adjustment knob.
+4. OVER PRESSURE PROTECTION SETPOINT DETERMINATION: a.
+Record required hydrostatic test pressure psi. b.
+Record required overpressure protection set point psi.
 Circle applicable determination method: (1) As specified in the applicable RPM.
 (2) Other Naval Sea Systems Command (NAVSEA) approved document (identify reference).
 (3) Using Reference (a), Figure 8-2 (attach). с.
-Potential maximum overpressure (Reference (a), Figure 8-2, item 29) conforms to the . . requirements of reference (a) Section E.3.3.
-L
+Potential maximum overpressure (Reference (a), Figure 8-2, item 29) conforms to the requirements of reference (a) Section E.3.3.